bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/supported-rules.md

 <h3 id="column.disallow-change">Disallow ALTER TABLE CHANGE COLUMN statements</h3>

 CHANGE COLUMN is a MySQL extension to standard SQL.
 CHANGE COLUMN can change column definition and names, or both.
-Most of the time, you just want to change the one of two.
+Most of the time, you just want to change one of two.
 So you need to use RENAME COLUMN and MODIFY COLUMN instead of CHANGE COLUMN to avoid unexpected modifications.

 #### How the rule works